6 Tips for Your Professional Development

 - Clear the clutter.
 Get rid of hindrances.
 Messy workspace, procrastinating a task, constantly checking social media?
 Rid yourself of needless distractions and get to work.
 Stop making excuses.

 - Dress nicely.
 Stand Tall.
 Your appearance has an impact.
 Not just on how others perceive you, but how you perceive yourself.
-One of our previous articles (Dressing For Success) spoke on just that.
+A previous article (Dressing For Success) spoke on just that.
 How you dress matters.
 And so does your posture.
 Adopting a commanding posture can immediately help you feel confident and empowered.
 Stand tall.
 Sit up straight.
 Hold your head high.

 - Empower yourself.
 Arm yourself with tools to improve.
 Read.
 Study.
 Learn from others.
 Gather as much as you can get your hands on to catapult you to the next level.